1Rico/hakaselabs.github.io/_posts/2017-05-17-object-oriented-programming-in-php-the-easy-way.md

 For some PHP developers, the concept of object-orient programming, seems like a frightening concept.
 You might have browsed through repos on GitHub or read articles on how to implement a feature in a particular PHP project of yours, and the code is full of complicated syntax.
 I tell you, the concept of OOP is easy to grasp.

 **Object-Oriented programming** (OOP), is a style of programming which allows us developers and programmers group related tasks or actions into classes to produce effective code.
-OOP follows the tenet *"don't repeat yourself (DRY)*, which are comming in procedual programming.
+OOP follows the tenet *"don't repeat yourself (DRY)*, which are common in procedural programming.
 ## Why Learn OOP?
-Many frameworks built upon PHP are using the OOP paradgim and if you intend learning one of those frameworks (Laravel, Codeigniter, Symfony, etc), you'll need a ground on OOP to start with.
+Many frameworks built upon PHP are using the OOP paradigm and if you intend learning one of those frameworks (Laravel, Codeigniter, Symfony, etc), you'll need a ground on OOP to start with.

 ## Objects and Classes
 In OOP there are two major concepts you'd see often (they really make up OOP), they are **objects** and **classes**.
 These terms sometimes appear to be interchangeable.
 That is not the case.